 Theater & Performance Studies

 The practical focus of the major is to create theater of all kinds using all its art forms.
 Whether new to theater or seasoned with years of training and skill, all students receive an education that engages them fully.
-Your focus may be on acting, technical theater/design, performance studies, or some combination of these.
-Equally important to us is the study of theater performance theory, history, culture, and literature, thereby balancing the practical with the theoretical.
+Your focus may be on acting, dance, technical theater/design, performance studies, or some combination of these.
+Equally important to us is the study of theater and dance performance theory, history, culture, and literature, thereby balancing the practical with the theoretical.
 Students engage in other upper division electives in stage management, playwriting, directing, choreography, sound design, scenic design, costume design, or lighting design, as well as a myriad of performance opportunities.

 Declaring the Major

 Students may declare the major in Theater and Performance Studies after passing two of the four lower division required courses.
 Choose one course from the practice courses and one course from the performance studies courses, so you will have experienced both parts of your Theater and Performance Studies Major before declaring.
 Students will then be required to complete the two remaining lower division courses after declaring.